 A type constructor that creates a new function type, which is specified by the given input-types list and output-type.
-Usually, the \fun syntax (described below) should be used instead, since it manages a wide range of complicated cases.
+Usually, the fun syntax (described below) should be used instead, since it manages a wide range of complicated cases and may enable static code generation.